-- Read Michael Jinkins, "Leadership Notebook: Some Positive Functions of Social Conflict," accessible here.
-You might be interested in other entries in President Jinkins' "Leadership Notebook," available on his blog (page with hyperlinks is posted on CAMS). - Donna J. Markham, Spiritlinking Leadership: Working through Resistance to Organizational Change (Paulist, 1999).
-A useful summary of the book may be found here (you may need to click 'download') and here. - Review the discussion in Spiritlinking Leadership, chapter 2, of seven ways that resistance is manifested and four steps necessary to overcome it.
+- Read Donna J. Markham, Spiritlinking Leadership: Working through Resistance to Organizational Change (Paulist, 1999).
+Useful summaries of the book may be found here (you may need to click 'download') and here. - Review the discussion in Spiritlinking Leadership, chapter 2, of seven ways that resistance is manifested and four steps necessary to overcome it.
 Which of these types of resistance have you encountered in your work?
 Have you found that a process of analysis (whether or not identical to the four steps outlined by Markham) can be useful in countering it? - Review the discussion in chapter 3 of Spiritlinking Leadership, on truth telling.
 How do we muster up the courage to tell the truth, and to persist?
 In settling on the truth that needs to be spoken, how do we ensure that we aren't blinded by our own context, privilege, personality, etc. (here: anticipating the discussion of "blind spots" in Steven Snyder, Leadership and the Art of Struggle, chapter 7)?
 How do we gain others' trust so that they can receive the truth we want to tell?
 What are the limits or pitfalls of truth telling?
 What roll do skills reviewed earlier in the week (including visioning and deep listening) play in managing the conflict that can (or will!) emerge when truth is spoken?